 - Research and present topic of choice using notes and a variety of credible sources to make citations; correctly format a Works Cited page

 - Government: Declaration of Independence and the Constitution

 With inquiry at its core, the science curriculum aims to guide students to collaboratively and independently investigate issues through observation, research and experimentation.
 Stevens employs an integrated, spiraling approach to science education that builds on life, mechanical and environmental sciences throughout each year.
 The curriculum is aimed at developing student fluency with scientific skills and concepts through hands-on projects and experimentation.
 This develops facility with the scientific process, which is demonstrated through students’ individual science projects.
 As students investigate real examples of science applications they discover the dependencies and tensions between ethics, culture, economics and environment.

 - Use structured processes to solve problems, gather information, and draw conclusions

 - Record observations and thought processes, measure with accuracy and communicates with relevance, meaning and insight

 - Cells and Reproduction

-In eighth grade, students learn Algebra I with special emphasis on linear functions.
-The curriculum is organized around families of functions, with special emphasis on linear and quadratic functions.
+In eighth grade, students continue to learn Algebra I with special emphasis on linear, quadratic and exponential functions.
 As students learn about each family of functions, they learn to represent them in multiple ways: as verbal descriptions, equations, tables, and graphs.
 Eighth graders also learn to model real‐world situations using functions in order to solve problems arising from those situations.